hphelion/documentation/migration-overview.md

 1. Create a bootable block volume and persistent image in your version 13.5 environment; see the [knowledge base article on block volume creation](TBD) for more details
 2. Copy the data from your version 12.12 instance to your new 13.5 instance, using the tool transfer program of your choice (for example, SCP or FTP)

-For information on persistent instances while performing a support services assisted transition, please see the [snapshots](/migration-details/) section of the [transition details](/migration-details/) page.
+For information on persistent instances while performing a support services assisted transition, please see the [snapshots](/migration-details/) section of the [assisted transition](/migration-details/) page.

 ###Block volumes## {#BlockVolumes}